metabrainz/sir/docs/source/usage.rst

    This subcommand sets up AMQP exchanges and queues (see :ref:`amqp` for more information).

+.. option:: amqp_publish

+   This subcommand starts a process that fetches changes from the ``sir.message`` database table and publishes them on the configured queues (see :ref:`queue_setup` for more information).

 .. option:: amqp_watch

    This subcommand starts a process that listens on the configured queues and